jeffThompson/CreativeProgramming1/Assignments/Week06_Randomness.md

 ### FOR THURSDAY, OCTOBER 19
 For next week, you should create a series of five or more exploratory code studies thinking about randomness.
 These should show a range of ideas, and explore potential directions for the project.
 These should be the same size/format as the final sketch (`1152x720 pixels`), exported as PDFs, and printed on a laser printer (either in the Lab or at Kinkos, etc).
 Bring your prints to class next week – remember that presentation counts, so keep your prints crisp and clean.

-### FOR THURSDAY, OCTOBER 26
-For next week, please take the studies you did and the feedback received, and re-work one (or a combination) into a single, final version.
-This should be printed on a laser printer and brought to class.
-See the **Project Requirements** below for the full details.

-### PROJECT REQUIREMENTS: FIRST WEEK
 * Sketch should be `1152x720 pixels` (that's `16x10" * 72 pixels per inch`) and printed on `11x17"` paper with a `0.5"` margin all around.
 Either orientation is ok.
 You can also make your sketch larger and shrink it to fit, if the proportions are the same.
 * Five or more exploratory studies, exported as PDF (or PNG if the files are too big) and printed.

-### PROJECT REQUIREMENTS: SECOND WEEK
+### FOR THURSDAY, OCTOBER 26
+For next week, please take the studies you did and the feedback received, and re-work one (or a combination) into a single, final version.
+This should be printed on a laser printer and brought to class.
+(Details of size should be the same as above.)

 * Name your sketch `LastnameFirstname_Random` – it should be the same dimensions as **Week 1**
 * Run lots of times until you have a version you're happy with.
 Print at 11x17" and bring to class.
 * Zip your code, studies, and final PDF and upload to Canvas.